Autisto/CC-Autist/README.md

 ## License

-Distributed under MIT License See `LICENSE.md` for more information.
+Distributed under MIT License See <a href="https://github.com/Autisto/CC-Elora/blob/main/LICENSE.md" target="_blank">License.md!</a> for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>